waynerobinson/xeroizer/README.md

 HTTP Callbacks
 --------------------

-You can provide "before" and "after" callbacks which will be invoked every time Xeroizer makes an HTTP request, which is potentially useful for both throttling and logging:
+You can provide "before", "after" and "around" callbacks which will be invoked every time Xeroizer makes an HTTP request, which is potentially useful for both throttling and logging: